bartr/tlt/README.md

 The following CRDs are defined in `config/crds.yaml`:

 - **Cluster CRD**: Defines the structure for cluster configurations in `clusters.yaml`
-  - Specifies metadata, networking, and infrastructure details for each retail store cluster
+  - Specifies name and metadata details for each retail store cluster
   - Validates cluster-specific configuration parameters

 Sample configurations in these YAML files conform to their respective CRD specifications, ensuring consistent and validated configurations across the GitOps workflow.